2007 Buffalo Bills season

 The 2007 Buffalo Bills season was the 38th season for the team in the National Football League (NFL) and their 48th season overall.

-The Bills finished their 2007 season with a record of 7–9 and tied their 7–9 record in 2006, but failed to qualify for the playoffs, and continues a playoff appearance drought since the 1999–2000 season.
+The Bills finished their 2007 season with a record of 7–9 and tied their 7–9 record in 2006, but failed to qualify for the playoffs, and continued a playoff appearance drought started with the 1999–2000 season.
 The 8-year playoff drought became the longest such stretch in team history.

 The opening game of the season was notable in that tight end Kevin Everett was injured on a kickoff.
-Everett sustained a fracture and dislocation of his cervical spine that his doctors characterized as "life-threatening" the day after the injury, and stated it was likely to leave him with permanent neurological impairment.
+Everett sustained a fracture and dislocation of his cervical spine that his doctors characterized as "life-threatening" the day after the injury, stating it was likely to leave him with permanent neurological impairment.
 However, on September 11, 2007, Everett showed significant movement in his arms and legs, which led doctors to speculate that he might eventually be able to walk again.
-Indeed, Everett walked in public for the first time at Ralph Wilson Stadium before the home finale against the New York Giants on December 23, 2007.
+Everett walked in public for the first time at Ralph Wilson Stadium before the home finale against the New York Giants on December 23, 2007.

 Coaching staff

-Head coach Dick Jauron entered second year with the Bills, joined by Offensive Coordinator Steve Fairchild and Defensive Coordinator Perry Fewell.
+Head coach Dick Jauron entered his second year with the Bills, where was joined by Offensive Coordinator Steve Fairchild and Defensive Coordinator Perry Fewell.

 Offseason

 NFL draft

-The Bills did experience varying degrees of success with their first three draft picks in the 2007 Draft.
+The Bills experienced varying degrees of success with their first three draft picks in the 2007 Draft.
 Running back Marshawn Lynch made the AFC's Pro Bowl squad in 2008; his career in Buffalo, however, was often marred by off-field issues.
 Paul Posluzny was a solid defender for the Bills for four seasons.
 Quarterback Trent Edwards became the Bills' starting quarterback in Week 3 of 2007, when starter J. P. Losman was injured by the New England Patriots' Vince Wilfork.
-When healthy, Edwards was the Buffalo's starting quarterback, until he was waived early in the 2010 season after a dismal start, in favor of Bills backup quarterback Ryan Fitzpatrick.
+Edwards was the Buffalo's starting quarterback, until he was waived early in the 2010 season in favor of Bills backup quarterback Ryan Fitzpatrick.